-In summary, we have presented a framework for Coulomb engineering using negative capacitance materials.
-Key results include: the idea of Coulomb Engineering using NC (Fig.~\ref{Fig1}), a stability condition for NC in MF2IM configuration Eq.~(\ref{Eq5}), categorization into regimes based on critical length scales (Fig.~\ref{Fig2}) and an estimation of energy scales and interaction strength for models of material systems (Fig.~\ref{Fig3}).
+\textit{Discussion.}| In summary, we have introduced a new method for Coulomb engineering using negative-capacitance materials.
+We show that incorporating NC media enables the effective electron–electron interaction in two-dimensional systems to be tuned and even reversed in sign while maintaining thermodynamic stability (Fig.~\ref{Fig1}).
+We additionally present a stability condition for NC in the MF2IM configuration [Eq.~(\ref{Eq4})], categorization of Coulomb engineering into regimes based on critical length scales(Fig.~\ref{Fig2}), and estimates of interaction strengths for realistic material platforms (Fig.~\ref{Fig3}).